MilicaOr/MilicaOr.github.io/publications.md

 - J. Fjeldtvedt, M. Orlandić, and T. A. Johansen.
 [An efficient real-time FPGA implementation of the CCSDS-123 compression standard for hyperspectral images.]({% link _pdfs/CCSDS123_2018_seq.pdf%}) IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 11, no. 10 (2018): 3841-3852.

+### 2014
+#### Journal publications
+I. Orović, M. Orlandić, and S. Stanković.
+"An image watermarking based on the pdf modeling and quantization effects in the wavelet domain."
+Multimedia tools and applications 70, no. 3 (2014): 1503-1519.

+### 2013
+#### Conference publications
+M. Orlandic, and K. Svarstad.
+"An area efficient hardware architecture design for H. 264/AVC intra prediction reconstruction path based on partial reconfiguration."
+In 2013 IEEE 16th International Symposium on Design and Diagnostics of Electronic Circuits & Systems (DDECS), pp. 86-91.
+IEEE, 2013.

 ### 2010
 #### Journal publications
 - I. Orovic, M. Orlandic, S. Stankovic, and Z. Uskokovic.
 [A virtual instrument for time-frequency analysis of signals with highly nonstationary instantaneous frequency]({% link _pdfs/IEEE_2010_VI.pdf%}) IEEE transactions on Instrumentation and Measurement 60, no. 3 (2010): 791-803.